Mosquitoes, their bites and the diseases they carry

 7. Encephalitis: A viral infection that can cause inflammation of the brain and is transmitted by mosquitoes of the Culex species.

-According to WHO, malaria alone—a disease that greatly limits human potential—"results in more than 400,000 deaths every year," whereas " more than 3.9 billion people in over 129 countries are at risk of contracting dengue."
+According to WHO, malaria alone—a disease that greatly limits human potential—"results in more than 400,000 deaths every year," whereas "more than 3.9 billion people in over 129 countries are at risk of contracting dengue."
 Dengue, the most prevalent viral infection transmitted by Aedes mosquitoes, is responsible for an "estimated 40,000 deaths every year."

 Interestingly enough, the construction of the Panama Canal helped to lead the way in combating mosquito-borne illnesses.
 In the early 1900s, construction crews worked to construct a waterway through nature and nature aggressively fought back.
-The snake-infested jungle in which these crews worked, with an average temperature of 80 degrees and 105 inches of rainfall a year, provided an ideal breeding ground for mosquitoes and, subsequently, a very deadly spot in the world in which to construct a channel.
-An article by Christopher Klein, published in History tell us that "Over the span of more than three decades, at least 25,000 workers died in the construction of the Panama Canal" whereas a further History article by Elizabeth Nix informs us that many of these deaths were "caused by yellow fever and malaria, diseases that the medical community at the time believed were caused by bad air and dirty conditions."
+The snake-infested jungle in which these crews worked, with an average temperature of 80° F and 105 inches of rainfall a year, provided an ideal breeding ground for mosquitoes and, subsequently, a very deadly spot in the world in which to construct a channel.

 How do I get rid of and protect myself and my family from mosquitoes?